 The 2014 projected spring prices were set in the month of February with December 2014 corn futures and November 2014 soybean futures.
 The corn projected price is set at $4.62 and the soybeans projected price is $11.36.
-For those on a revenue protection plan, the 2014 harvest prices will be determined the month of October, again, using December 2014 corn futures and November 2014 soybean futures.
+For those on a revenue protection plan, the 2014 harvest prices were determined the month of October, again, using December 2014 corn futures and November 2014 soybean futures.
 The harvest price for corn and soybeans are $3.49 and $9.65, respectively.

 Web Soil Survey (WSS) by USDA Natural Resources Conservation Service (NRCS) (USDA) - Web Soil Survey (WSS) provides soil data and information produced by the National Cooperative Soil Survey.